 For many vapors who are new to the lifestyle, terms like rebuildable atomizers (RBA), rebuildable dripping atomizers (RDA), and rebuildable tank atomizers (RTA) tend to make their eyes glaze over.
-These devices are the bedrock of advanced vaping enjoyment, and yet few novices and many intermediate-level vaping enthusiasts ever learn what they are, or how they differ from one another and thus struggle to find the truly top e-cigarette for them.
+These devices are the bedrock of advanced vaping enjoyment, and yet few novices and many intermediate-level vaping enthusiasts ever learn what they are, or how they differ from one another and thus struggle to find the truly top vapes and e-cigarette for them.
 We’ll try to remedy that situation by examining these atomizers and explaining their basic differences in terms of function and benefits.

 A rebuildable atomizer is just what the name suggests: an atomizer that has been built to provide you with the maximum flexibility when it comes to coil elements and wick choices.
 Before these devices started coming onto the market, tinkerers had long been rebuilding clearomizers in an attempt to produce better flavor or larger plumes of vapor.
 With these units, however, there is no need to destroy an existing atomizer in an attempt to customize it.
 These are designed to be rebuilt and since the introduction of sub ohm tanks the RBA has become more and more popular with advanced vapers.